findkit/findkit/packages/docs/docs/ui/filtering/index.md

-# Filter
+# Filtering

-Filter is a [Search Params](/ui/api/params) option for filtering the search results with complex conditions in addition to search terms.
-The filter can be used for groupping or building highly dynamic search interfaces by manipulating the filters based on user the input.
+The `filter` [Search Params](/ui/api/params) option can be used to filter the search results with complex conditions.
+It can be used for groupping or building highly dynamic search interfaces by manipulating the filters based on the user input.

 Example